Objectives and Impact

-The following coordination objectives will be implemented by two integrated Working Groups:
+The following coordination objectives were implemented by two integrated Working Groups:

 1. systematically review of current methodologies and practices to sample, monitor and identify Aedes invasive mosquitoes (AIMs), as well as for data analysis and for mathematical/statistical/ computational modelling, and establishment of pros and cons and cost-effectiveness of alternative approaches (including citizen science community based ones) under different climatic/ecological and epidemiological scenarios (Working Group 1, Task 1);